 Applications for entrance should be made through Kent Primary Admissions Scheme, if applicants live outside the area at the time of application, these should be made through their home local authority.
-You will be required to complete the Reception Common Application Form (RCAF) either online through the KCC website www.kent.gov.uk/ola or by completing a paper form available from the school or the Local Authority Admissions Office at Admissions and Transport, Sessions House, County Hall, Maidstone, Kent, ME14 1XQ.
+You will be required to complete the Reception Common Application Form (RCAF) online through the KCC website www.kent.gov.uk/ola.
 Telephone 03000 412121.
 National closing date for applications is 15 January and National offer days are 16 April.
 Late applications will be placed on a waiting list and places allocated based on the above criteria.